Visyond/website-hugo/site/content/solutions/finserve.md

           slides does not make changes to the spreadsheet.
         file: /img/2019-02 Interactive Presentation.png
         title: Present Models with Spreadsheet-driven Calculators
-      - descr: >-
-          Visyond creates forward looking predictive financial statements, driven by assumptions in your spreadsheet.The statements can adapt to any reporting/accounting standard and automate the preparation of reports based on your settings.
-        file: /img/2019-02 Financial Statements.png
-        title: Generate Financial Statements Linked To Your Model
     image: /img/2019-02 Audit On.png
     subtitle: "Always up-to-date presentation layer.\r\n<br> \r\nReports driven by your model.\r\n<br> \r\nControl over who sees what."
     title: Share Actionable Insights